 The State uses the collected information to respond appropriately to requests.
 This may be to respond directly to you or to improve the web site.
 E-mail or other information requests sent to the State web site may be maintained or forwarded to the appropriate agencies in order to respond to the request.
 Survey information is used for the purpose designated in the survey.
 The State also uses information collected through Google Analytics (age, gender, interests) to optimize our website and improve our services.
 Website users can opt-out of Google Analytics services here: https://tools.google.com/dlpage/gaoptout

 The South Dakota Office of Highway Safety only gathers personal information when voluntarily submitted by you.
-By texting 49494, you are opting in to receive text messages from the South Dakota Office of Highway Safety.
-Text HELP to 49494 for help.
-Text STOP to 49494 to cancel.
+If you choose to participate in the South Dakota Office of Highway Safety Beat Death Sweepstakes by texting 65047, you are opting in to receive ongoing e-mail messaging from the South Dakota Office of Highway Safety.
+Text STOP to 65047 to end at any time.
 Msg&data rates may apply.
-Message Frequency may vary based on account settings.
+Text HELP for help.

 Retention of Information

 Records needed to support State program functions are retained, managed, and accessible in record-keeping or filing systems in accordance with established records disposition authorizations approved by the State’s Public Records Commission.
 Records transmitted to this site will be identified, managed, protected, and retained as long as they are needed to meet historical, administrative, fiscal, or legal requirements.